 - 1. To continue to provide court assistance.
 (Point 1 of 5 year objectives) - 2.
 To ensure that the Bureau facilitates the Official Languages Act.
 (Point 3 of 5 year objectives) - 3.
 All work in the Bureau will be maintained and improved where possible to a high standard of quality that is required of a national forensic laboratory.
 (Point 7 of 5 year objectives) - 4.
 To improve and develop the recording, storage and retrieval of data in the Bureau.
-(Point 7 of 5 year objectives)

-- To investigate the feasibility of providing an on-line reporting service for AGS and drivers.
-A cost benefit analysis and data security assessment to be included in the study. - 6.
-To assist with education, enforcement and legislation measures as outlined in the Government Road Safety Strategy 2013 2020 and beyond.
+(Point 7 of 5 year objectives) - 5.
+To adapt technologies, IT and other to continue to improve efficiency and reduce risk. - To assist with education, enforcement and legislation measures as outlined in the Government Road Safety Strategy 2021 - 2030 and beyond.
 (Point 8 of 5 year objectives) - 7.
 To comply with General data protection regulations